-Our investment activities are carried out by BlackRock Capital Investment Advisors, LLC (the "Advisor"), which is led by Michael J. Zugay, Chief Executive Officer of the Company and Chairman of the BlackRock US Private Capital Group's Investment Committee (the "Investment Committee").
-The Investment Committee is also comprised of Jason A. Mehring, Vice Chairman of the Investment Committee, and certain senior investment personnel of US Private Capital Group.
-The investment professionals of BlackRock US Private Capital Group, including members of the Investment Committee, have extensive experience in investing across market cycles in various types of private credit and private equity transactions.
+Our investment activities are carried out by BlackRock Advisors, LLC's (the "Advisor's" or "BlackRock Advisors") internal business unit, US Private Capital Group, which is led by Michael J. Zugay, Chief Executive Officer of the Company and Chairman of US Private Capital Group's Investment Committee (the "Investment Committee").
+The Investment Committee is also comprised of Jason A. Mehring, Vice Chairman of the

+Investment Committee, and certain senior investment personnel of US Private Capital Group.
+The investment professionals of the Advisor's US Private Capital Group, including members of the Investment Committee, have extensive experience in investing across market cycles in various types of private credit and private equity transactions.
 The team's experience provides us with a competitive advantage in sourcing, investing in, and managing a portfolio of investments in middle market companies.
 The team also possesses a broad range of transaction, financial, managerial and investment skills that are used in the Advisor's management activities.
+Previously, our investment activities were led by Steven F. Sterling, former CEO and Chairman of the Board and Head of the Advisor's US Private Capital Group through December 31, 2016, and Michael J. Zugay, prior Head of Investments for the Advisor's US Private Capital Group through December 31, 2016, with guidance from the Investment Committee.

-The Advisor is a wholly-owned subsidiary of BlackRock Advisors, LLC ("BlackRock Advisors"), an indirect subsidiary of BlackRock, Inc. (together with certain of its affiliates, collectively "BlackRock").
-BlackRock is the largest asset manager globally with \$6.3 trillion under management, as of December 31, 2017.
+The Advisor is a wholly owned indirect subsidiary of BlackRock, Inc. (together with certain of its affiliates, collectively "BlackRock").
+BlackRock is the largest asset manager globally with \$5.4 trillion under management, as of March 31, 2017.